alastairgarner/Masters_Thesis/thesis.md

-Upregulation of a behaviour may not indicate a neuron's involvement in the behaviour, but rather it's distrubtion of conflicting behaviours.
+Upregulation of a behaviour may not indicate a neuron's involvement in the behaviour, but rather it's distribution of conflicting behaviours.